Michael Pryor, Co-Founder @ Trello: When a Product Everyone Loves is Worth $450M (Video + Transcript)

 There’s also things about the product that we learned from historically mistakes that we had made in the past.
-At that time, we were looking at the way…We started our own developers who were using FogBugz.
+At that time, we were looking at the way…We saw our own developers who were using FogBugz.
 They’re putting sticky notes up on the wall in their office to manage what they were working on.

 We’re scratching our head going, “Why are they doing that?
 They could just put this stuff in FogBugz.”
-They didn’t because they were looking for a much more layered way of getting perspective on what they were working on, a higher level, than that detail, very low level.
+They didn’t because they were looking for a much more lighter way of getting perspective on what they were working on, a higher level, than that detail, very low level.
 We started thinking about that.
 Joel came up with this idea.

 He said, “OK, what if we built a to do list.
 It’ll just have five slots in it.”
 Everyone has one list.
 You have a list.
 I have a list.
 Everyone in the company has one list.
 There’s only five slots.
 Two things that you’re working on now, because with developers, you could be compiling so you need something else you have to work on.